Wisconsin Chair Company

 The Wisconsin Chair Company was a manufacturer of furniture and crafted wood products from the late 19th to the mid-20th century.
 It ran a large factory that for over half a century was the economic backbone of Port Washington, Wisconsin.
 The factory was destroyed twice: the first time by a huge, devastating fire in 1899 and the second time by demolition in 1959.

 Formation

-The company was organized in 1889 by John Bostwick, a local jeweler and son-in-law of Barnum Blake.
-He was one of the largest investors and eventually owned most of the shares and became president of the company.
+In 1886, Frederick A. Dennett and his partner George B. Mattoon originally founded a chair manufacturing company in Sheboygan, WI.
+A fire destroyed the factory in 1887, which ended Dennett's partnership with Mattoon.
+Dennett reorganized the company and moved it to Port Washington, and it was established as The Wisconsin Chair Company on October 15, 1888.
+Unfortunately, the factory was destroyed once again in 1899.
+However, Dennett was able to rebuild with the help of investor, John M. Bostwick, a local jeweler and son-in-law of Barnum Blake.
+Bostwick became the company's vice president until Dennett's death in 1920, after which he became the president.

 The first plant built by the Wisconsin Chair Co. became the largest employer in the area, providing work for one-sixth of the Ozaukee County work force.
 Its presence was most likely the chief reason that the city's Port Washington population increased from 1,659 in 1890 to more than 3,000 by 1900.